Empowering Evidence in Polarized Environments

 “Empowering Effects of Evidence (E3): Developing Educational Videos to Promote Evidence-based Reasoning” with Stephanie Preston, Priti Shah, and Tanner Nichols. (samples of animation scripts available upon request)

 Vivid, emotional, firsthand experiences may shift even long-held beliefs and predispositions.
-I investigate conditions under which shared experiences and emotions shape public perceptions of politics, bridge partisan divides, or promote democratic accountability.
+I investigate the conditions under which lived experiences with natural disasters, corruption, or war shape public perceptions of politics and bridge partisan divides on the core areas of public policy.

 “Can Corruption Connect You to Politics?
-The Effects of Corruption Scandals on Blaming the Government for Personal Concerns” with Deanna Kolberg-Shah.
+Nepotism, Anxiety, and Government Blame” with Deanna Kolberg-Shah.
 (Revise & Resubmit at Political Psychology)